 Philosophy on Juvenile Justice

-The staff of the Allen County Probate and Juvenile Court will endeavor to perform its duties with respect and compassion for all with whom it comes in contact, whether victim, offender, parent, professional or witness.”
+The staff of the Allen County Probate and Juvenile Court shall endeavor to perform their duties with respect and professionalism for all with whom they come into contact, whether victim, offender, parent, professional, or witness.

 Duties of the Probate Judge